ahmad0iq/FuturesCalc/README.md

 ### Hi there 👋
 New to GitHub
-I'll probably get into Python or Web Development soon
+I'll probably get into C++ or Web Development soon

 <!--
 **ahmad0iq/ahmad0iq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.